Japan PM Shinzo Abe embroiled in land-sale scandal

 Inada told opposition lawmakers she did not have a relationship with Kagoike or his company when she was asked about the scandal in parliament last week.

-But Japanese media uncovered court records showing Inada, a lawyer, represented Morimoto Gakuen during a trial in 2004.
+But Japanese media uncovered court records showing Inada, a lawyer, represented Moritomo Gakuen during a trial in 2004.

 Inada later confirmed she attended the trial in place of her husband, another lawyer, when their firm was representing the group.

-Shuji Akiba, an official at the defense ministry, told CNN this was the only case Inada worked on for Morimoto Gakuen.
-The contract between the law firm and the Morimoto Gakuen ended in 2009.
+Shuji Akiba, an official at the defense ministry, told CNN this was the only case Inada worked on for Moritomo Gakuen.
+The contract between the law firm and the Moritomo Gakuen ended in 2009.

 Inada apologized for the mistake, but opposition lawmakers say she should resign for making a false statement while in a parliament session.

-Note: CORRECTION: An earlier version of this story misspelled Moritomo Gakuen